juliobraganca/juliobraganca/README.md

 - Strong analytical and problem-solving skills

 ### Education
-- Backfront Academy: iOS Journey (in progress)
+- Backfront Academy: iOS 5-month Bootcamp (in Progress)
-- 100 days of swift from Paul Hudson (in progress)
+- 100 days of swift from Paul Hudson
 - Graduated in Accounting